The Youth Empowerment Services (YES) Mission: To help all youth, at-risk and with special needs to transition into the workforce or back to school.

 - Volunteer mentors to provide helpful adult role models to share experiences and coach students to achieve their full potential.

 We have a qualified, Master’s-degreed, career counselor on staff who provides support to the YES program.
 This encompasses career exploration, career assessments and interpretation, and career and academic guidance.

 - YES helps youth to take the lead in planning for their adult lives.

 - YES shares important information that encourages youth to begin thinking about life after graduation.

 - YES offers ideas they can use to plan routes to reach their goals.

-Story of Impact from our YES program Coordinator and Career Counselor, Cynthia Jackson, MSW:
+Story of Impact from our YES program Coordinator & Career Counselor, Adrienne M. Oliveira, M.Ed., NCC, LPC-Intern:

 I have a new YES client that I will call Terri that has been raised by her drug-addicted father since she was 13 years old.
 Her mother abandoned the home and there was no extended family that stepped in to assist them.
 The idea of being placed in a foster care environment was grossly unacceptable, and Terri has developed a strong protector characteristic when it comes to taking care of her father.